20 Best Action Fight Scenes In Fighting Movies, Ranked (For You To Disagree With).

 The John Wick movies starring Keanu Reeves have combined cool Brazilian Jiu-Jitsu moves with armed combat, making for some brutal fight scenes.

 Granted, Reeves isn’t as fast as he was in The Matrix.
-Instead, he understands to channel a seasoned hitman, who is less flashy but extremely efficient in his hand-to-hand combat movements and firefights.
+Instead, he understands how to channel a seasoned hitman, who is less flashy but highly efficient in hand-to-hand combat movements and firefights.

 In the scene, Wick methodically and cynically hunts Iosef Tarasov (Alfie Allen).
 The fluidity of the mix of hand weapons and martial arts earns this scene a place on this list.